metheos/OnStarJS/README.md

 Use the Get Account Vehicles request to see which requests your vehicle supports if you don't already know.

+# New Requirement as of 2024-11-09

+Updated to use TOTP to fulfill new authentication process from GM.
+You will need to change your OnStar account's MFA method to "Third-Party Authenticator App" and use an authenticator app such as [Stratum](https://stratumauth.com/) that allows you to view your TOTP keys so you can provide it in .env or initialization config.
+You may also be able to obtain your TOTP key by inspecting/hovering over the link under the QR code when you are setting it up.
+If you cannot find the option to configured a "Third-Party Authenticator App" on your GM account page, try contacting OnStar to see if there is another way to enable it.

 ## Sample

 Use a random version 4 uuid as a deviceId.
 Generator available [here](https://www.uuidgenerator.net/version4).